 Nuxt Plugins

 Since 2022, my focus has shifted from web development with Kirby CMS to Nuxt.
 Since the alpha phase of Nuxt 3, I have been actively following the meta-framework on GitHub.
-Over time, several open source projects emerged that I have been maintaining ever since:
+Over time, I have created several open source projects for my own use in my projects, which I have been maintaining ever since:

 • unlazy: 🪧 Universal lazy loading library for placeholder images leveraging native browser APIs